Director: William Frey

 William H. Frey is a Ph.D. demographer and sociologist specializing in U.S. demographics.
 He is currently a Senior Fellow with the Metropolitan Policy Program at the Brookings Institution in Washington, DC and Research Professor at the University of Michigan's Institute for Social Research.
 Dr. Frey received his Ph.D. from Brown University in 1974.
 In 1980-81 he was a Visiting Research Scholar at the International Institute for Applied Systems Analysis (Austria); in 1988 the Andrew W. Mellon Research Scholar at the Population Reference Bureau, Washington, DC; and in 1995, Hewlett Visiting Scholar at Child Trends in Washington, D.C.

 At Michigan he has directed projects with the National Science Foundation, NICHD Center for Population Research, NIA, and several foundations.
-He has contributed to the 1995 President's National Urban Policy Report, to HUD's State of the Cities 2000 report, to the Russell Sage Foundation's Census research series in 1980 and 1990, and has been consultant to the US Census Bureau on migration research and publications.
-He served as contributing editor to American Demographics magazine.
+He has contributed to the 1995 President's National Urban Policy Report, to HUD's State of the Cities 2000 report, and to the Russell Sage Foundation's Census research series.
+He has been a consultant to the US Census Bureau, a Fellow at the Urban Land Institute, and a contributing editor to American Demographics magazine.

 Manager: John Paul DeWitt

 JP DeWitt has extensive experience spotting and writing about census trends.
 He is a co-author of The Allyn and Bacon Social Atlas of the United States (2008) and the Census Bureau publication, A Compass for Understanding and Using American Community Survey Data: What the Media Need to Know.